Sagittarius Transcultural Cooperation

 - Sagittarius Periphery Wars - Text by M. Alan Kazlev

-A serious of skirmishes, blights, and territorial wars along the Sagittarius frontier during the middle Empires period.
+A serious of skirmishes, blights, and territorial wars along the Sagittarius frontier during the Age of Consolidation.
 The potentially worst of these were defused by the Specialist in a series of oft-recounted real-life interventions.

 - Sagittarius Preservers, The - Text by Liam Jones

 A clade of intelligent mobile habitats dedicated to preserving and disseminating a wide variety of lifeforms.

 - Sagittarius Project - Text by Anders Sandberg